MoveOnOrg/profanity/README.md

 ## Features

-* Load your own wordlist, or use the bundled one.
+* Enter your own bad words list or regex in settings.py, or specify a flat text file word list.
 * Censors words using standard censor characters (!@#$%), or load your own censor characters.
 * Uses a pool of censor characters to create a more natural censor string.
 * Censors all instances of a given word with the same censor string - for easy correlation.